coding-dojo-data-science/Project1_Exemplar/README.md

 Data Science Insights

-- For those who have an interst in Data Science:
+- For those who have an interest in Data Science:
   - Data Analytics Leads & Principal Data Engineers earn the most amount of money.
 However, this are usually not entry level careers and I would recommend going through a program, like Coding Dojo, where you can earn your data science certificate and then map out your career to these positions.

   - Data Engineers & Data Scientists have the most 100% remote positions.
 So, if you are wanting to work from home, or work from anywhere in the world, choosing one of the top five remote positions would be a good choice to build your career upon.